exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

 <i>15105 Wizarding</i> was one I was very interested in, but it had the same issue as <i>The End</i>; it's a game very clearly built to model a specific experience, in this case, the Harry Potter books.
 It's not bad by any means, just too entrenched in that specific universe to interest me.

 Okay, and now the actual plays, such as they are.
+In general, I tried to play through character generation to at least one conflict roll.
+Not really my finest APs, to be truthful, but sometimes it's nice to see the thought process.

-I left out the one for <i>State Cinema</i> since there's not much to it.
-These are probably completely uninteresting.
+Oh, and I left out the one for <i>State Cinema</i> since there's not much to it except a brief character generation.

 #### 1510 Damned